Quantitative Language Automata: Language Automata with Limit Aggregators

+To analyze QLAs with a word or language aggregator in $\{\LimInf,\LimSup\}$, we must determine which values occur infinitely often.
+This gives rise to two tasks.
+At the language level, we identify a finite pattern witnessing infinitely many distinct words with the same qualitative behavior (see \Cref{fig:pattern:words:fixed}).
+At the run level, for a fixed word and value $x$, we determine whether infinitely many runs achieve value $x$, handled not by a structural characterization but by automata: we isolate exact-value runs and recognize the words on which such runs are infinite.
+Throughout, we restrict to run aggregators $f \in \{\Inf,\Sup,\LimInf,\LimSup\}$.

+We begin with the language-level task.
+The next lemma characterizes when a state is visited infinitely often along runs over infinitely many distinct words.
+The forward direction extracts a finite pattern from an infinite family of witnesses; the backward direction shows that this pattern generates infinitely many pairwise distinct lasso words.
+The argument is closely related to classical ambiguity results for finite automata~\cite{DBLP:journals/tcs/WeberS91,DBLP:conf/dlt/LodingP18}.

-\begin{lemma} \hidehyperproof{proof:characterize:words:fixed} Let $\T$ be a (weighted) labeled transition system with $n$ states and $q_I$ its initial state.
-For every state $q_2$ of $\T$, there exist infinitely many words with a run from $q_I$ visiting $q_2$ infinitely often iff $\T$ complies with the pattern parameterized by $q_2$ and $n$ given in \Cref{fig:pattern:words:fixed}a. \end{lemma}
+\begin{lem} Let $\T$ be a labeled transition system with initial state $q_I$.
+For every state $q_2$ of $\T$, the following are equivalent: \begin{enumerate}[(i)] \item There exist infinitely many words $w \in \Sigma^\omega$ with a run from $q_I$ visiting $q_2$ infinitely often. \item There exist $u_0,u_1,u_2,v_1,v_2\in\Sigma^+$, a state $q_1$ of $\T$, and run fragments

-It is well known that Büchi automata can be effectively complemented in \ExpTime~\cite{DBLP:conf/stacs/Schewe09,DBLP:conf/cav/HavlenaLS22}.
-Moreover, checking whether a finite-state automaton satisfies a given syntactic pattern, such as the one in \Cref{fig:pattern:words:fixed}a, is in \NLogSpace~\cite{DBLP:conf/dlt/FiliotMR18}.
-As a direct consequence of \cref{characterize:words:fixed}, keeping a symbolic representation of the complement provides the following \PSpace procedure.